mapr-demos/mapr-data-science-refinery-samples/doc/tutorials/0059-event-store-kafka-using-livy.md

 When the stream and topic are available, perform the following actions in your notebook:

-1. [Configure the Spark interpreter](https://mapr.com/docs/61/Zeppelin/ConfigureSparkInterpreter.html#task_t1d_4yj_qbb).
+1. [Configure the Livy interpreter.](https://mapr.com/docs/61/Zeppelin/ConfigureLivyInterpreter.html#task_t1d_4yj_qbb).
 Make sure to follow the steps described in the Spark Jobs section to allow Spark jobs to run in parallel.

-2. Create a streaming consumer in your notebook using the `%spark` interpreter:
+2. Create a streaming consumer in your notebook using the `%livy.spark` interpreter:

 ```
 import org.apache.kafka.clients.consumer.ConsumerConfig

 import org.apache.spark.SparkConf
 import org.apache.spark.streaming.{Seconds, StreamingContext}
 import org.apache.spark.streaming.kafka09.{ConsumerStrategies, KafkaUtils, LocationStrategies}

 val ssc = new StreamingContext(sc, Seconds(1))